 Although the game is not that popular in the UK, it has a large audience worldwide.
 They even had the first Beyblade Burst World Championship in 2018!

 With all the time spent researching and playing, we thought we would put together a Beyblade burst guide, to help parents but also beginners learn more about this game.

 Beyblade burst guide for parents and beginners

 I – Beyblade history

 Beyblade Burst is the third generation of Beyblade.
-It introduced the Burst finish, a new way to win games by exploding the opponent beyblades.
+It introduced the Burst finish, a new way to win games by exploding the opponent’s beyblades.

-The season 1 of the anime is available in Netflix.
+Season 1 of the anime is available on Netflix.
 It follows Valt a young passionate blader trying to reach the World League.

 The Beyblade burst toys are very close to the ones in the anime and have similar names.